The Outback Value -A Free Quilt Pattern For You

-I show my favorite binding method on my YouTube channel.
+Use my favorite binding method by following the how to on my YouTube channel.
 Works like a charm!

 And last but never least!
 Don’t forget to add a label to the back of your quilt!
 I show how I add labels in this video.

 Please let me know if you make this #outbackvaluequilt by adding the hashtag on social media, and tagging me on Instagram.
 Make thanks to Ella Blue and Cathi for allowing me to play with the beautiful new Outback Wife fabric collection!